Valeriucoding/ChatterBin/README.md

 ---

-Made with ❤️ by [Valeriucoding](https://github.com/Valeriucoding) and [ModernGalahad](https://github.com/ModernGalahad) during Scrapyard Dej 2025
+Made with ❤️ by [Valeriucoding](https://github.com/Valeriucoding), [ModernGalahad](https://github.com/ModernGalahad) and Emisteluța⭐ during Scrapyard Dej 2025